zainy2401/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
+## Introduction
-This is a repository to store my coding projects from the HTML course.
+This is a repository to store all my coding projects from the HTML course.